 CLICK HERE to view Dr. Gasaway’s Curriculum Vitae

 Thank you for for visiting Situational Awareness Matters!
-I’m Rich Gasaway and I am the Founder and Editor-in-Chief.
+I’m Rich Gasaway and I am a speaker, author, blogger, podcaster, researcher and consultant.
 I have been a fire and EMS provider for my entire adult life.
 I stated as a volunteer for the Weirton Heights Volunteer Fire Department in Weirton, West Virginia in 1979.
 As I tell my kids now… it was so far back the Internet wasn’t even invented yet.
 For some reason they find that much more entertaining than I do.

 I joined two emergency services organizations: Monongalia County Emergency Medical Services and the Star City Volunteer Fire Department.I was serving on four departments at one time.
 Two agencies while in school during the week and two agencies while at home on the weekends, holidays and summer break.
 I loved it!